+For the Years Ended December 31,

+2004 2004 2004 2004 2003 2002

+(In thousands)

+Free Cash Flow. \$ 20,855 \$ 253,762 \$ ((369,075)

+Add back:

-For the For the Years Ended December 31, 2004 2003 (In thousands) 2002 Free Cash Flow \$ 20,855 \$253,762 \$(369,075) Add back: Purchases of property and equipment 980,587 321,819 435,819 Net cash flows from operating activities \$1,001,442 \$575,581 \$ 66,744
+Purchases of property and equipment 980,587 321,819 435,819

+Net cash flows from operating activities \$] 1,001,442 \$ 575,581 \$ 66,744

 During the years ended December 31, 2004, 2003 and 2002, free cash flow was significantly impacted by changes in operating assets and liabilities as shown in the "Net cash flows from operating activities" section of our Consolidated Statements of Cash Flows included herein.
 Operating asset and liability balances can fluctuate significantly from period to period and there can be no assurance that free cash flow will not be negatively impacted by material changes in operating assets and liabilities in future periods, since these changes depend upon, among other things, management's timing of payments, inventory levels and cash receipts.
-In addition to fluctuations resulting from changes in operating assets and liabilities, free cash flow can vary significantly from period to period to period to period to period to period assets and liabilities, free cash flow can vary significantly from period to period to period to period to period to period assets and liabilities, free cash flow can vary significantly from period to period to period depending upon, among other things, subscriber growth, subscriber revenue, subscriber churn, subscriber acquisition costs, operating efficiencies, increases or decreases in purchases of property and equipment and other factors.
+In addition to fluctuations resulting from changes in operating assets and liabilities, free cash flow can vary significantly from period to period depending upon, among other things, subscriber growth, subscriber revenue, subscriber churn, subscriber acquisition costs, operating efficiencies, increases or decreases in purchases of property and equipment and other factors.